pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 * There is an exception to restoring dependencies automatically for `.NET` when you use a private package feed.
 You must ensure that the package(s) from the private feed are accessible or you can use a pre-built binary (see the `binary` option [here]({{< relref "/docs/intro/concepts/project" >}})) with Pulumi to avoid rebuilding your `.NET` solution again.
   * Note that if you do choose to use a pre-built binary, automatic plugin acquisition for Pulumi
 * You are caching the library dependencies but not the Pulumi plugins.
-Some services offer dependency caching by captuing a specific folder and restoring that folder whenever you run your pipeline subsequently.
+Some services offer dependency caching by capturing a specific folder and restoring that folder whenever you run your pipeline subsequently.
 However, note that Pulumi dependencies have a post-install step that also pulls-down a [plugin]({{< relref "/docs/intro/concepts/how-pulumi-works/#resource-providers" >}}) binary from our CDN.
   * So be sure to cache the plugins path as well.